martinduke/quic-version-aliasing/draft-duke-quic-protected-initial.md

 The server checks the Config ID and public key from the public_key_failed transport parameter to see if it should successfully process a Protected Initial with these parameters.
-If it would have, it MUST terminate the connection with a INVALID_PROTECTED_INITIAL_DOWNGRADE to indicate that there has been an attack.
+If it would have, it MUST terminate the connection with an INVALID_PROTECTED_INITIAL_DOWNGRADE error to indicate that there has been an attack.

 If the server would not have successfully decoded the packet with those parameters, it MUST send its own public_key_failed transport parameter to